If you came to me for help with irregular periods, I would think very carefully about your thyroid.

 It wouldn’t matter if you already had another diagnosis such as PCOS or hypothalamic amenorrhea.
 It wouldn’t matter if your doctor had vaguely said at some point that your blood test was normal.
-I would still think about your thyroid.
+I would still think about thyroid.
 Why?
-Because insufficient thyroid hormone (hypothyroidism) is a common reason for irregular periods.
+Because underactive thyroid (hypothyroidism) is a common reason for irregular periods.

-- Eliminate wheat gluten from your diet to reduce autoimmunity.
+- Eliminate wheat gluten to reduce thyroid autoimmunity.

 - Supplement selenium to reduce autoimmunity.
 A safe dose is 100-150 mcg per day.

 - Maintain healthy intestinal bacteria to reduce autoimmunity.